alexh-g/DUSmapper/README.md

 If you opt to run the jupyter notebook version of the script, you just need to assign the relevant paths to the `dir_path`, `plotter_template`, and `DNAPlotter_path` variables.

-I have provided three example genomes (Neisseria meningitidis MC58, Neisseria lactamica 020-06, and Wielerella bovis CCUG 44465) to test the script with.
+I have provided three example genomes (Neisseria meningitidis MC58, Neisseria lactamica 020-06, and Wielerella bovis CCUG 44465) to test the script with, as well as a folder containing the expected script output from each genome.

 ## NOTES